Rydal Water

 A dramatic rocky outcrop at the western end of Rydal Water, reached by steps, is as known as 'Wordsworth's Seat' and commands superb views over the lake, it was once a favoured spot of the poet.

-There are numerous footpaths around the lake, but that which traverses the southern shore, passing Rydal Caves is perhaps the most attractive.
-Over 200 years ago, Rydal caves was a busy working quarry supplying the local villages with stone.
+There are numerous footpaths around the lake, but that which traverses the southern shore, passing Rydal Cave is perhaps the most attractive.
+Over two hundred years ago, Rydal cave was a busy working quarry supplying the local villages with stone.
 The larger cave is a well known landmark of surprising size.

 Dorothy Wordsworth, sister of the poet, described Rydal Water as 'a place made for all kinds of beautiful works of art and nature…miniature mountains, alps above alps'.
 A picnic site has been provided by the National Trust at White Moss Common at the western end of the lake.
 Rydal offers the visitor a wide range of wildlife, including sandpipers, siskins and long-tailed tits.